 By simply taking the audio file of the video you’ve created in part 2, you can get exposure from podcast directories.
 Choose your keywords carefully and get in the habit of submitting to the major directories, namely: podcastdirectory.com, podcastalley.com and podfeed.net.

 4. Article Marketing to Publishers

-One of my favourite ways of driving traffic because it has the added bonus of a strong and varied backlink profile that does wonders for your PageRank and Google search listings.
-There are literally thousands of web sites out there that are happy to accept your content.
-From ezine newsletters to high profile news web sites.
+One of my favorite ways of driving traffic because it has the added bonus of a strong and varied backlink profile that does wonders for your PageRank and Google search listings.
+There are literally thousands of websites out there that are happy to accept your content.
+From ezine newsletters to high-profile news websites.